Skip to content

 In the bad old days people printed things like this on dead trees, and you had to buy a copy before you could read it.
 Thankfully, this website is provided free of charge, but if you found it at least as useful as a book you might have bought, please consider buying something through one of the Amazon or Powell’s Books links, or by buying me an Amazon gift card.

-You can reach me at humanitarianjobs (at) nickmacdonald (dot) net – I’d love your feedback and suggestions.
+You can reach me at nick (at) nickmacdonald (dot) net – I’d love your feedback and suggestions.

 Nick